blaire9989/BEMsim3D/tutorial_individual.md

   <img src="https://github.com/blaire9989/BEMsim3D/blob/main/data/test/brdf00.jpg" alt="gray" style="width:300px;"/>
 </p>

+Reading the data into a matrix in a different environment (e.g. Python) might produce a transposed image.

 We also provided 6 folders that correspond to our featured $24 \mu m \times 24 \mu m$ surface samples.
 The surface heights, as well as the 25 wavelengths and 5 incident directions we considered are provided in the $\texttt{zvals.txt}$, $\texttt{wvl.txt}$ and $\texttt{wi.txt}$ files.
 For these surfaces, our intended basis element length is $d = 0.025 \mu m$, and so the height data are provided as $961 \times 961$ matrices in $\texttt{zvals.txt}$.

 #### One Final Note

 Data stored in the input $\texttt{zvals.txt}$ and the output BRDF binary files are matrices, and can be accessed using a pair of integer indices.
-The first (row) index is associated with the $x$ direction and the second (column) index is associated with the $y$ direction.
+The first (row) index is associated with the $x$ direction and the second (column) index is associated with the $y$ direction, as indicated from the image above.
 This means that users may want to transpose (and flip) the data matrices for visualization purposes, in order to conform with $xy$ plane representations.